 Those interested in great food during the week, are in luck.
 Richmond is home to several James Beard award chefs and their restaurants: Jason Alley of Comfort and Pasture; Lee Gregory of the Roosevelt; Dale Reitzer of Acacia Mid-town; and Joe Sparatta of Heritage.
 Within walking distance of the conference are other locally owned restaurants, coffee shops, bakeries, and taverns.
 Virginia boasts 250 + wineries each having its own signature labels.
 Virginia has had wine producers making great wine for years, including our own Thomas Jefferson, but is now becoming known for craft beers.
 There are over 20 craft breweries located in and around the city, many of whom have local bands and food trucks onsite during bottle releases.

 For those interested in seeing the Commonwealth: history enthusiasts can visit Jefferson's Monticello; Williamsburg the Nation's first capitol, the settlement of Jamestown, and within a two hour drive, Washington D. C., those who love the outdoors can hike in Shenandoah National Park, drive the Blue Ridge Parkway, or walk along our coastal beaches.

 We look forward to seeing you in Richmond, in April of 2018!

 Templates and Instructions

-You MUST properly prepare your Issue by creating a draft.
-Completion of this draft is essential for you to have your Issue successfully submitted and accepted for presentation at the Biennial Meeting.
+Completion of a draft Issue form is essential for you to have your Issue successfully submitted and accepted for presentation at the Biennial Meeting.
 THE FOLLOWING ARE LINKS TO TEMPLATES AND INSTRUCTIONS FOR YOUR USE: